MrRaposinha/HakitaSupremacy/README.md

 ---

 Thank you for trying out **Hakita Supremacy**!
+With the Plushie Perfection Update (v1.1.0), your challenge is more dynamic and polished than ever.
 Have fun, and may you successfully carry the plushie to victory! 🎮🔥

+---

+### **What's New in v1.1.0?**
+- Intelligent respawning system for lost or voided plushies.
+- Organized plushie spawn positioning to prevent chaotic scatter.
+- Notifications for plushie respawns.
+- Bug fixes and optimizations for smoother gameplay.

+---

+O README agora reflete todas as melhorias da atualização v1.1.0, com destaque para as novidades, garantindo clareza para novos e antigos usuários do mod.